okryvyts/lifetimes-book/src/basics.md

 _Disclaimer: It's recommended to follow the example by retyping it in your favorite editor_

 Imagine we're writing a web crawler.
 We're collecting posts from different blogs.
-The crawler's output looks like this:
+The crawler's output looks like that:

 ```rust
 struct DiscoveredItem {